Brozek-K/dynamic_mod_menu/Readme.txt

 Don't install it then.

 [i]Is this mod required to be installed?[/i]
 If the mod developer who pointed you here implemented the overrides as I recommended in the tutorial then it should not be a dependency.
-You can use what ever alternate method is present to launch the mod UI that you installed.
+You can use whatever alternate method is present to launch the mod UI that you installed.

 [i]Help, Mod Id conflicts with another mod.[/i]
 Please ask the mod author to change the selected mod Id.